These are the five best ways to rob a home run

 What do you get when you combine the American Ninja Warrior warped wall and incredible outfield defense?
 This Kenny Lofton play.

 The way Lofton precisely times up his jump looks more like he's participating in a dunk contest, which makes sense considering the former All-Star outfielder played college basketball at the University of Arizona.
-Other super-human outfielders like Ichiro, Travis Snider and Kevin Pillar have pulled off their own renditions of Lofton's spidey-like snag.
+Other super-human outfielders like Ichiro,

 4.)
 Full arm over the wall